AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. Security
 -----------

-- **Tag your security policy** Support tag based security policies that allow user to associate a CIDR with a name tag and thus are more user friendly.
+- **Tag your security policy** to associate a CIDR with a name tag for a scalable and user friendly.
 For configuration detail, check `this link. <http://docs.aviatrix.com/HowTos/tag_firewall.html?highlight=tag>`_

 - **AES-GCM crypto algorithm**.
 For IPSEC tunnel connectivity between two Aviatrix gateways, such as Aviatrix peering and IPmotion, the crypto algorithm has been upgraded to AES-GCM.